hwhaples/hwhaples.github.io/blog/_posts/2022-02-07-Integromat.md

-In the context of COVID, I used my own home to install my work.
-Driven by how periodic, yet disrupting working from home has been, I selected a message that I thought would be widely reaching in general as well as within my own family.

-<a href="https://drive.google.com/drive/folders/1JpDboZv8ro50OMgAN9OORKLnpEj3RKpy?usp=sharing">Click here for more pictures!</a>

-<center><em>There's only one checkbox left on the to-do, I know that you'll pull through.</em></center>

 <!--
 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.